Mountain Buggy Urban Jungle Stroller Review

 In 2013, the Urban Jungle came out with some updates.

 • Bumper bar.
-Improved swing away bumper bar for easy ins and outs.
+The improved swing-away bumper bar for easy ins and outs.

 • New colors.
 For 2013 there are three colors: black, chili, and flint.